David G. O'Connell: Death and legacy

-Murder
+Murder investigation

-Police found O'Connell dead from a gunshot wound to the chest at his home in Hacienda Heights at approximately 1 p.m.
-PST on February 18, 2023.
-He was 69.
-A deacon had called for emergency medical help when he visited the house after O'Connell failed to attend a scheduled meeting.
+A deacon discovered O'Connell at the house after he failed to show up at a scheduled meeting.
 Police opened a homicide investigation.
+On February 20, police arrested Carlos Medina at his residence in Torrance, California.
+Carlos Medina's wife was O'Connell's housekeeper and had performed work on O'Connell's house.
+According to information received by police, Medina told an associate that O'Connell owed him money.

-On February 20, police arrested 65-year-old Carlos Medina at his residence in Torrance, California.
-Carlos Medina's wife was O'Connell's housekeeper and has performed work on O'Connell's house.
 On February 22, Los Angeles District Attorney George Gascón reported that Medina had confessed to murdering O'Connell.
-He reported that O'Connell had suffered multiple gunshot wounds.
+However, Medina pleaded not guilty to murder in March 2023.
+In October 2024, the court began proceedings to examine Medina's mental health.